Cluster 1: Key Ideas and DetailsArchived

 Type: Lesson Plan

-In this lesson, students will learn how to effectively read a timeline and understand its purpose within a text.
-Students will also be able to create a timeline by extracting key details from within a grade-level text on a given topic.
+In this lesson, students will learn how to effectively read a timeline text feature and understand its purpose within a text.
+Students will also be able to create a timeline by extracting relevant details from a grade-level text on a given topic.

 Type: Lesson Plan